hmdc/ondemand_development/README.md

     git_revision: ood_staging_demo
 ```
 This addition will be merged with existing values for the `openondemand::install_apps` property.

+### Configuration
+All the configuration related to the demo installation is stored locally under [config/demo](config/demo) and copied into the build with the GitHub action.

 ## Docker Images
 File: docker/Dockerfile.systemd